casseyliang15/QKD/DCV/README.md

-This is a sample desktop application where we can use python to create a very simple GUI to control key rate calculation.
+This is a sample desktop application where we use python to create a very simple GUI to control key rate calculation.
 The python will call MATLAB Engine API to run the key rate calculation.
-The MATLAB code is confidential so it is not published and you would not be be able to run the calculation.
-However, I can show the live demonstration.

 Software used in this:
 1. Python 3.10.10